pernillejorg/retrieval-effects-claim-verification/README.md

 | Dense | semantic similarity baseline, no filtering |
 | Dense + stance reranking | semantic retrieval filtered by NLI stance scores |

-Two filter thresholds are tested: loose and strict.
+Two filter thresholds are tested, loose and strict, alongside a soft mode that reorders without removing anything.
+Hard filtering proved unusable at either threshold, discarding around nine of ten documents, so soft reranking is the mode carried into the pipeline.

 ### Step 5: RAG Pipeline